zzdtravel

 Olympic Sculpture Park

-Olympic Sculpture Park-September 2024
+Olympic Sculpture Park-November 2024

 This ingenious feat of urban planning is an offshoot of the Seattle Art Museum and it bears the same strong eye for design and curation.
 There are dozens of sculptures, dotted around in a calm green space that sprawls out over reclaimed urban decay, with front row views over Puget Sound.
 It's one of many signs that culturally, Seattle is staking its claim to a seat at the big table, alongside cities such as Los Angeles and New York.